 Location: 1 Camden Passage, Angel, London N1 8EA

-The Deptford Market offers a fabulous selection of antiques, clothes, bric-a-brac, fresh produce, and more, three times a week.
+Deptford Market, the big flea market in London offers a fabulous selection of antiques, clothes, bric-a-brac, fresh produce, and more, three times a week.

 It is one of best flea markets in London, having started back in 1872 (don’t worry, that’s long gone) as a cattle market.